jtao26/ray-tracer/Readme.md

 The input file name is necessary to successfully execute the program, and the output file name is optional, if not provided, the default name will be used.

 ## File
-The program is written in c++ and it depends on variety of files including "Vector3", "Point3", "Ray", "Triangle" etc. Files are built for later convenience of future improvement and further development.
+The program is written in C++ and it depends on a variety of files including "Vector3", "Point3", "Ray", "Triangle" etc. Files are built for later convenience of future improvement and further development.

 **Additional changes have been made compared to the previous version 1c:**
-1. Now the program can recursively trace the reflective light with user costomed depth
+1. Now the program can recursively trace the reflective light with user-customed depth
-2. The program can also recursively trace the refract light
+2. The program can also recursively trace the refracted light

 1. Reflective ray tracing & refract light tracing